Pain after partial knee replacement – what to do?

 3. Laboratory tests

-Postoperative therapeutic approaches
+Postoperative treatment approaches

-1. Medication
+1. Medications

 • Painkillers: NSAIDs or paracetamol for pain relief.

-• Anti-inflammatory drugs: cortisone injections for swelling.
+• Anti-inflammatories: Cortisone injections for swelling.

-2. Physiotherapy and rehabilitation
+2. Physiotherapy and Rehabilitation

 • Measures: